jhagelback/VisualML/README.md

 - Random Forest

 ## Use as stand-alone application
-To run the GUI, run the VisualML.jar file without any parameters
+To run the GUI, run the VisualML.jar file without any parameters.

 To run a classification task, run the VisualML.jar file with the following parameters:
 ```